 Developing senior leaders in the U.S. Government through Leadership for a Democratic Society, Custom Programs and Interagency Courses.

 Visit this federal site to search for our regulatory notices, proposed and final rules.

 See the latest tweets on our Twitter feed, like our Facebook pages, watch our YouTube videos, and page through our Flickr photos.

 Your stepchild is covered under your Self and Family enrollment until his or her 26th birthday.
+If you are enrolled in Self Plus One and your stepchild is designated as your covered family member, he or she is covered until his or her 26th birthday.
 Your stepchild is not required to live with you or be financially dependent upon you.

 Please contact your Human Resources Office or Retirement System for more information.